Dave-team/Knowledge-base/Business principles.md

 ## Other
 - Make sure to connect to the right people.
 Account manager instead of support when things need doing
+- If there is confusion, jump on a call rather than going back on forth over Slack.
+Once something becomes even slightly complex to explain, take the step back and jump on a call.
+- Realize that I will often be wrong - don’t be too steadfast and sure around knowing the right answer for sure.
+Again, if there is confusion, jump on a call.
+Listen to the other person’s perspective and then use data / test things to understand where the right solution is.
+If it doesn’t matter, have it the other person’s way.
 - Always be available – but when needing others ask whether they are available
 - Make sure that at standup, everything I will be working on is measurable
 - Speed things up by: